 Reducing Nutrient Availability

 Changing the lighting in your aquarium is only the first step in eliminating a bacterial infestation.
 Reducing the free nutrients available to the colony will immediately reduce its ability to spread.
-The primary food source for Cyanobacteria is dissolved organic compounds in the aquarium water which consist of both phosphate (PO4) and nitrate (NO3).
-An overabundance of these materials can usually be tracked back to overfeeding or failure to remove dead plant materials from the tank.
-In marine invertebrate aquariums liquid and gelatin based foods are a likely source of these organics.
+The primary food source for Cyanobacteria is dissolved organic compounds in the aquarium water, which consist of both phosphate (PO4) and nitrate (NO3).
+An overabundance of these materials can usually be traced back to overfeeding or failure to remove dead plant materials from the tank.
+In marine invertebrate aquariums, liquid and gelatin-based foods are a likely source of these organics.
 It is also possible that phosphates have entered the aquarium environment through sea salt mixes, activated carbon filters, or through Kalkwasser precipitates in marine environments.

 To eliminate the dissolved organic compounds, the first step is to complete a 30 percent water change.
 Follow this with a significantly reduced feeding schedule.
 Feed your tank about one-third of the normal amount.
 This will be enough to keep the fish happy without any leftovers for the bacteria to feast on.
 Ten percent water changes can be done every other day for the remainder of the week to bring the amount of PO4 and NO3 to acceptable levels.
 Once the tank environment is back to normal, feeding schedules should be adjusted to reduce the amount of waste food decay.